Dare (album): History

 The first result of their recording sessions was released in April 1981 entitled "The Sound of the Crowd".
-The final addition to the band would be Jo Callis, the former guitarist and songwriter of punk rock band the Rezillos, who quickly had to learn to play synthesisers.
+The final addition to the band would be Jo Callis, the former guitarist and songwriter of the punk rock band the Rezillos.

-The first release from the now complete new team came in July 1981, "Love Action (I Believe in Love)", which peaked at number three in the UK.
-The band now had much new material to work with and set about arranging it into a viable album.
-By September 1981 the prototype album was ready to go and provisionally entitled Dare, after a Vogue magazine cover (U.K., April 1979, Gia Carangi).
+The first release from the now-complete new team came in July 1981, "Love Action (I Believe in Love)", which peaked at number three in the UK.
+By September 1981, the album was finished and provisionally entitled Dare, after a Vogue magazine cover (U.K., April 1979, Gia Carangi).
 Oakey explained the story behind the album name at the time:

 To prepare for the album's release (set for the end of October 1981), "Open Your Heart" was released - it went to number six in the UK.
 It was accompanied by a high-end promotional video.
-When the album was released, it was condemned by the Musicians' Union, who believed the new technology employed by the Human League was making traditional musicians redundant among other concerns; they would begin a "Keep It Live" campaign believing that bands like the Human League would be able to perform concerts at the touch of a button.
+When the album was released, it was condemned by the Musicians' Union, who, among other concerns, felt that the new technology employed by the Human League would make traditional musicians redundant.
+They mounted a "Keep It Live" campaign, believing that bands like the Human League would be able to perform concerts at the touch of a button.

 Virgin executive Simon Draper's next choice would be the track "Don't You Want Me", the duet that Oakey had recorded with teenage backing singer Susanne Sulley.
 Oakey was unhappy with the decision and originally fought it, believing it to be the weakest track on Dare; for that reason, it had been relegated to the last track on the B-side of the vinyl album.
 Oakey was eventually overruled by Virgin.
-It would go on to become the band's greatest ever hit, selling millions of copies worldwide and becoming the 25th highest ever selling single in the UK (as of 2007).
+It would go on to become the band's most successful hit, selling millions of copies worldwide and becoming the 25th highest-selling single in the UK (as of 2007).
 It was also the Christmas number one for 1981.

 Release

 The album was a massive commercial success, reaching number one on the UK Albums Chart in its second week of release.
-The album's release was expected to be the climax of an enormously successful year for the band, but Virgin Record's Simon Draper decided he wanted an additional single from the album before the end of the year.
+The album's release was expected to be the climax of an enormously successful year for the band, but Virgin Records' Simon Draper decided he wanted an additional single from the album before the end of the year.
 By Christmas 1981, Dare had gone platinum in the UK, and the Human League had a number-one album and number-one single concurrently on the UK charts.
 Dare would eventually remain on the UK Albums Chart for 71 weeks.
 A remix album, called Love and Dancing, was released in July 1982.